ansys/pysimai/doc/source/user_guide/data_exploration.rst

 - The :meth:`GeometryDirectory.list<ansys.simai.core.data.geometries.GeometryDirectory.list>`
   method, which is described in :ref:`filtering_geometries`.

-For more information, see :ref:`selections` in the API reference documentation.
+For more information on selection methods, see :ref:`selections`.

 .. _sweeping: